To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 The REP AB-5000 ZERO GAP Adjustable Bench has a patented zero-gap feature that eliminates the gap between the seat and back, allowing for multiple back angles and seat positions.
 This bench also has seven back angles from flat to 90 degrees and five seat positions from -15 to 45 degrees.
 While the optional leg roller attachment allows you to convert this bench into a FID bench with a maximum decline up to -75 degrees.
 The bench is made of 11-gauge steel with a durable paint finish and 1,000 weight capacity.

-Recommended for those that want the sturdiest and overall best adjustable decline weight bench
+Recommended for those that want the sturdiest and best overall adjustable decline weight bench

-There’s a reason I and so many others recommend REP benches so much.
+There’s a reason I and so many others recommend REP weight benches so much.
 For the price, quality, and innovation that they bring to the table; it’s no wonder they’ve become so popular in recent years.

 Let’s go over the most important feature first, the zero-gap design.
 Most adjustable benches have a gap between the seat and back pads.
 This can be an issue for some lifters depending on your height.

-Luckily, REP completely fixed this issue with a sliding seat.
+Luckily, this REP adjustable bench completely fixed this issue with a sliding seat.
 This allows the seat to tilt and slide for any adjustments you need.
 The only real issue with the sliding seat is that it doesn’t use a pop-pin and requires you to unscrew it and screw it back in.

-The telescoping spine and pop-pin adjustment system are perfect for this type of bench.
+The telescoping spine and pop-pin adjustment system are perfect for this type of weight bench.
 You can adjust the back seat from 0-90 degrees in 15 lb increments and the seat adjusts from -15 to 45 with the same adjustments.

-If you want to use this as a true decline bench as well, you have to invest in the leg attachment separately.
-But if you do, it attaches to the back of the bench, allowing you to use way more decline options than cheaper weight benches.
+If you want to use this as a true decline weight bench as well, you have to invest in the leg attachment separately.
+But if you do, it attaches to the back of the weight bench, allowing you to use way more decline options than cheaper weight benches.

 The front foot of the AB-5000 is actually t-shaped to allow for better support when using the decline option.
 This is definitely a great feature that I’m glad they included.
 The only issue is that it tends to get in the way of the vertical handle when you need to move it around.